Types of mortgage

 Article 6 of 10

 Offset mortgagesFind out how offset mortgages work, who they're best for, and if they really can reduce the amount you pay.

 What is an offset mortgage?

-An offset mortgage is linked to one – or sometimes multiple – bank accounts.
-Each month, your mortgage lender calculates the interest you owe based on the total amount you have borrowed - but with an offset mortgage, this amount is reduced by the amount held in the linked accounts.
+With a standard mortgage, your mortgage lender calculates the interest you owe based on the total amount you have borrowed.
+With an offset mortgage, the interest calculation is based on the total amount borrowed minus however much is held in the linked account(s).